MPA STUDENT SUCCESS SCHOLARSHIP PROGRAM

 The Master of Public Administration (MPA) program is designed to prepare students for managerial careers in the public and not-for-profit sectors of the economy.
 The MPA has been designed to meet the needs of full-time employees wishing to earn their degree through part-time study.
 Students in the program will take a core of eight courses in order to increase their understanding of administrative theory, policy making, data analysis, public budgeting and finance, and human resource management.

-Additionally, each student will select one of five program tracks, which specify the remaining course work in their program.
-The student may choose from specialized tracks in public management, non-profit management, security studies, health care administration, and environmental science.
+Additionally, each student will select one of four program tracks, which specify the remaining course work in their program.
+The student may choose from specialized tracks in public management, public safety, healthcare administration, and non-profit management.

 Student Learning Outcomes